-CERN issues two types of invoices: periodic (automatic) invoices and ad-hoc requests for external funds (RFFs):
+CERN issues two types of invoices: periodic (automatic) invoices and ad-hoc invoices or requests for external funds (RFFs):

-• Request for External Funds (RFFs) are invoices generated manually through the Appel de fonds externes (RFF) / Request For External Funds (RFF) form in EDH.
+- Request for External Funds (RFFs) are invoices generated through the Appel de fonds externes (RFF) / Request For External Funds (RFF) form in EDH.
 On third-party accounts, they aim at providing funds in advance and are generally used for Collaboration accounts.
-RFF invoices are also used to send invoices for CERN sales orders.
+RFF invoices are also used to send invoices for CERN sales contracts and orders.

 It is not authorized to transfer funds to a third-party account without an invoice.
-Payment must be done by bank transfer and mention the invoice reference(s).
+Payment must be made by bank transfer that shall mention the invoice reference(s).

 The FAP Department is the only entity entitled to receive revenue, to issue invoices (including “pro forma” invoices, except for duly authorized services), and to issue receipts (if needed).